Elder Abuse

 Types of Elder Abuse

 There are several types of elder abuse.
-Some of the most common types of abuse include:
+Some of the most common types of abuse where you might want to consider hiring a lawyer would be:

-- Physical Abuse – beatings, sexual abuse, denial of food or water, and excessive use of restraints are all ways that the elderly are physically abused.
+- Physical Abuse – hitting, denial of food or water, and excessive use of restraints are all ways that the elderly are physically abused.

 - Financial Abuse – cashing an elderly person's check without their permission, forging their signature, stealing their money or possessions, and abusing guardianship or power of attorney are all ways that the elderly are financially abused.